eshal26/Convolutional-Neural-Networks/README.md

 # Custom Convolutional Neural Network Models

 This repository contains custom implementations of convolutional neural network (CNN) models designed for binary classification tasks.
-Each model has been tailored with specific architectures to enhance performance and adapt to various classification challenges.
+Each model has been tailored with specific architectures and adapt to various classification challenges.

 ## Models Overview